 Double Triangles In Scottish Country Dancing

-Double triangles is logically an 8-bar derivative form of Balance in line found in Longwise, Active set with 3 Couples though historically it is probably the precursor; it requires four complete Pas-de-basque Setting steps.
+Double triangles is logically an 8-bar derivative form of Balance in line found in Longwise, Active sets with 3 Couples though, historically, it is probably the precursor; it requires four complete Pas-de-basque Setting steps.

 Bars 1-2

-the Dancing couple, in 2nd Place, starting back to back in the centre of The set and Facing Out on Own sides (as shown in Diagram 51), Take Right hands with Partner's First corners and left with Partner's Second corners and all Set;
+the Dancing couple, in 2nd Place, Starting Back-to-back in the Centre of The set and Facing Out on Own sides (as shown in the diagram), Take Right hands with Partner's First corners and left with Partner's Second corners and all Set;

 Bars 3-4

-all drop hands and, While the Corners continue to Set, the Dancing couple, using Pas-de-basque, Dance round each other halfway clockwise, maintaining their back to back relative Position;
+all drop hands and, While the Corners continue to Set, the Dancing couple, using Pas-de-basque, Dance around each other halfway clockwise, maintaining their Back-to-back relative Position;

 Bars 5-6

-the Dancing couple, now Facing Out on Opposite Sides, Take Right hands with First corners and Left hands with Second corners and all Set;
+the Dancing couple, Back-to-back but now Facing Out on Opposite Sides, Take Right hands with First corners and Left hands with Second corners and all Set;

 Bars 7-8

-This Scottish Country Dancing Figure is supposed to represent a St Andrew's Cross as seen from above and so, even more than in other Balancing Figures, the arms should be extended as fully as is practicable; the Dancing couple should be almost touching back to back.
-Diagram 51 shows the Position of the dancers during the first two bars of the Figure as in bars 9-10 of The Hunting Horn.
-When the axis of the Figure is defined as the line joining the joined hands (as in Balance in line), this axis is parallel to, but not exactly the same as, the Side lines since the Corners again do not move from their Standing places.
+This Scottish Country Dancing Figure is supposed to represent a St Andrew's Cross as seen from above and so, even more than in other Balancing Figures, the arms should be extended as fully as is practicable; the Dancing couple should be almost touching Back-to-back and so, if the Dancers' arms are not long enough, the Corners must Advance slightly to Take hands.
+The diagram shows the Position of the Dancers during the first two bars of the Figure as in bars 9-10 of The Hunting Horn.
+When the axis of the Figure is defined as the line joining the joined hands (as in Balance in line), this axis is parallel to, but not exactly the same as, the Side lines since the Corners again do not move Outward from their Standing places.

 Connie's Jig